mclancy96/phase-4-intro-to-rails-mvc-readme/README.md

 Browser → Controller (Welcome#index) → Model (if needed) → View (index.html.erb) → Browser
 ```

 If your controller action needs data from the database, it can ask the model for it and pass it to the view.
+If you want to render a different view or perform a redirect, you can do so explicitly in your controller action.

 ---